jenkinsci/micro-focus-performance-center-integration-plugin/DocForJenkinsPluginsWebSite.md

 This version provides the following enhancements:
 - Removing unused dependency.

-### Version 1.1.7
+### Version 1.1.8
 This version provides the following enhancements:
-- rebranding product name.
+- Rebranding product name.
+- Hiding confusing properties that remained for backward compatibility with unsupported old versions.
-- updating components for security compliance.
+- Updating different dependency components for security compliance.
-- new requirement: java 17.
+- New requirement: Jenkins 2.462.3 and above (requires java 17 or 21).

 ### Downloads
 You can download the plugin from this link: